Global Gateway link

 Diagram of Sodick Corporate Governance Structure

-Organizational Plan Company with an Audit & Supervisory Board
+Organizational Structure Company with an Audit & Supervisory Committee

 Company with Executive Officer System Yes